wakeupingear/junebug/README.md

 ## HTML5 (Emscripten)

-`Junebug` games can also be compiled directly to Webassembly, which can then be run in any modern browser.
+`Junebug` games can also be compiled directly to WebAssembly, which can then be run in any modern browser.
 This is done using the Emscripten SDK, which can be downloaded from [here](https://emscripten.org/docs/getting_started/downloads.html).

 Once Enscripten is installed and added to PATH (or aliased), you can compile a `Junebug` game to HTML5 by running the following commands from the project root: